datadryad/dryad-app/app/views/stash_engine/pages/_costs.html.md

 As a community-driven non-profit organization, Dryad is committed to enabling the open availability and routine reuse of all research data.
 We strive to make high-quality data publishing affordable as well as easy.
 All our fees are set on a cost-recovery basis and designed to keep Dryad’s systems running strong, while putting our services within reach for as many researchers as possible.

-Our Data Publishing Charge (DPC) is based on the variable costs of curating, publishing, and preserving one dataset.
+Our Data Publishing Charge (DPC) is based on the variable costs of curating, publishing, and preserving a dataset.

 ## Author fees